 DDR5 brings several improvements over DDR4.
 The first and most dramatic is performance.

 Every generation of DDR memory had a speed at launch that steadily increased as manufacturers made improvements to the architecture.
-DDR4, for example, started out at a transfer rate of 1,600 megabits per second (Mbps), or more precisely 800 Mbps at a double data rate.
+DDR4, for example, started out operating at a frequency of 1,600 megahertz (MHz), or more precisely 800 MHz at a double data rate.
 This was referred to as DDR-1600.
-DDR4 has maxed out at 3,200 Mbps, DDR4-3200.
+DDR4 has maxed out at 3,200 MHz with DDR4-3200.

 The next major improvement is that DDR5 will use less power than DDR4.
 Specifically, DDR4 draws 1.2 volts while DDR5 will draw 1.1 volts.
 That doesn’t sound like a significant difference, but it’s considered a very meaningful reduction (20%) in power requirements.